BFlorian59/P13_ArgentBank/README.md

 npm run populate-db
 ```

-Your server should now be running at http://locahost:3001 or http://locahost:3000 and you will now have two users in your MongoDB database!
+Your server should now be running at http://locahost:3001 and you will now have two users in your MongoDB database!

 ## Populated Database Data